mylifeecho/mylifeecho.github.io/_posts/2014-06-08-octophoenix.md

 3. For syntax highlighting I use Rouge.
 But keep in mind, you have to add styles manually.
 I have found CSS [here][css]

 This blog post is first post created with using Jekyll, but hopefully not last one.
-One small thing, I have to migrate all data from Orchard based blog to new one...
+Still, I have to migrate all data from Orchard based blog to new one... :(

 [orchard]: http://www.orchardproject.net/
 [gp]: https://help.github.com/articles/what-are-github-pages